 What if we surrendered to the heat, rather than fighting the flames?

-That the words “I do” are both an invitation to joy and a surrendering to the refiner’s fire?
+The words “I do” are both an invitation to joy and surrendering to the refiner’s fire.

 Friend, if you find yourself in the crucible today, remember that God is at work in your life.
-He sees you, and He’s with you.
+God often focuses on Spiritual Growth in Marriage – through trials.
+If you are struggling in your marriage know that He sees you, and He’s with you.
 Let go of the dross, and know that you will be stronger for the flames.